| Safe Haskell | Safe-Inferred |

 liftB2 :: (Behavior a -> Behavior b -> Behavior r) -> TypedBehavior t a -> TypedBehavior t b -> Behavior r Source #

-Apply a Copilot DSL function to two TypedBehavior
+Apply a Copilot DSL function to two TypedBehaviors.

 whenB :: Context ctx => Behavior Bool -> GenSketch ctx t -> GenSketch ctx t Source #

-, this does the same thing as @:
+When applied to Output, this does the same thing as @: but without

 is generally better to use than this.